-Radio controlled locomotives are fitted with 2.4 GHz R/C equipment.
+This model is fitted with 2.4 GHz R/C equipment.
 On a Radio Controlled model, speed and direction are controlled by the transmitter.
-First, turn on the transmitter and then switch on the receiver in the locomotive by pushing the toggle switch forward.
-The switch is located on the right hand side of the locomotive, under the footplate, just in front of the cab.

-The left hand stick on the transmitter controls the steam regulator, down for stop up for go.
+First, turn on the transmitter and then switch on the receiver on the locomotive.
+The left hand stick on the transmitter controls the steam regulator; down for stop and up for go.
 Moving to the left or right has no function.

-The right hand stick operates the reverser, left for forward and right for reverse.
+The right hand stick operates the valve gear.
+Move the stick fully to the left for forward and fully to the right for reverse.
 This stick is sprung loaded to return to its central position.
 Moving up or down has no function.

 Using the transmitter, select the desired direction of travel and then slowly open the regulator.
 The locomotive will now move off as described in the manual control section.

-For more information on using the radio control equipment, see the manufacturer's instruction booklet supplied with the Radio Control Set.
-The art of fine control will soon be learnt with a little practice
+The art of fine control will soon be learnt with a little practice.

-NOTE:

-Ensure that the valve gear is fully in gear for the required direction when the engine is moving.
-The model is fitted with a simplified Walschaerts type valve gear which is not suitable for 'notching up' (altering the cut off).
+NOTE: Always hold the reversing lever fully over in the required direction when the engine is moving.
+The model is fitted with a simple reversing valve gear and is not capable for 'notching up' (altering the valve cut off).

 Always bring the locomotive to a halt by closing the regulator before changing direction.
-If an emergency stop is required, simply release the reversing lever, which will spring back into mid gear and halt the train.
+If an emergency stop is required, simply release the reversing control on the transmitter, which will spring back into mid gear and halt the train.
 Then close the regulator.

 Always ensure that the regulator is closed before switching off the transmitter.

 Always switch off the receiver and transmitter when not in use to preserve battery life.

 It is good practice to switch on the transmitter before the receiver and switch off the receiver before the transmitter.
 In this way, the radio receiver is never on when the transmitter is switched off and so should always be under your control.

-When the batteries are getting low, a poor signal between transmitter and receiver will result and control of the engine will become erratic.
-Refer to the instructions supplied with the radio control equipment
+When the batteries are getting low a poor signal between transmitter and receiver will occur.
+This will cause control of the engine to become erratic.
+The batteries in the transmitter should be replaced immediately and the receiver batteries in the locomotive should be charged as previously described.